mitogen-hq/mitogen/docs/api.rst

             Filename or complete path to the ``jexec`` binary. ``PATH`` will be searched if given as a filename.
 Defaults to ``/usr/sbin/jexec``.

+    .. method:: kubectl (pid=None, container=None, kubectl_path=None, username=None, \**kwargs)

+        Construct a context in a container via the Kubernetes ``kubectl`` program.

+        Accepts all parameters accepted by :meth:`local`, in addition to:

+        :param str pod:
+            Kubernetes pod to connect to.
+        :param str container:
+            Optional container within pod to connect to.
+If the pod has only one container, this parameter is not required.
+Defaults to :data:`None`.
+        :param str kubectl_path:
+            Filename or complete path to the ``kubectl`` binary. ``PATH`` will be searched if given as a filename.
+Defaults to ``kubectl``.
+        :param str username:
+            Optional username to authenticate to the Kubernetes API server with. within the container to :func:`setuid` to.

     .. method:: lxc (container, lxc_attach_path=None, \**kwargs)

         Construct a context on the local machine within an LXC classic